mnot/I-D/http2-pushing/draft.md

 Furthermore, it appears that some deployments tend to treat Server Push like a "magic bullet", pushing far more data that could usefully fill the idle time on the connection.

-To improve this, this document specifies how Server Push interacts with various HTTP features, with recommendations both for using Server Push in servers, and handling it by clients.
+To improve this, this document explores how Server Push interacts with various HTTP features, with recommendations both for using Server Push in servers, and handling it by clients.

 It does not address other use cases for Server Push, such as store-and-forward or